justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/channels/managing-channels/README.md

     <img src="./images/01.png" width="700px" style="border: #000000 1px solid;">

 The channel is created and associated with the selected site.
 Products may now be configured to be filtered by this new channel.
-See [Configuring Product Visibility by Site Using Channels](../configuring-product-visibility-by-site-using-channels/README.md) for more information on configuring product visibility using channels.
+See [Configuring Product Visibility by Site Using Channels](../configuring-product-visibility-by-site-using-channels/README.md) for more information.

 ## Additional Information